elastic/kibana/rfcs/text/0014_api_documentation.md

 - [Microsoft .NET](https://docs.microsoft.com/en-us/dotnet/api/microsoft.visualbasic?view=netcore-3.1)
 - [Android](https://developer.android.com/reference/androidx/packages)

-# Architecure review feedback
+# Architecure review

-The primary concern is over the technology choice of ts-morph vs api-extractor.

-I propose we move forward with merging the ts-morph implementation in the short term.
-This will provide immediate benefit to platform service consumers, and buy the platform group time to iterate on implementation details.
-Having the end to end pieces in place will help the elastic-docs team understand what components we need, and we can iterate on the developer documentation navigation menu.
+The primary concern coming out of the architecture review was over the technology choice of ts-morph vs api-extractor, and the potential maintenance burdern of using ts-morph.
+For the short term, we've decide tech leads will own this section of code, we'll consider it experimental and focus on deriving value out of it.
+Once we are confident of the value, we can focus on stabilizing the implementation details.